Craigie - Beldon

 Craigie - Beldon has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Craigie-Beldon's population, as per AreaSearch's analysis, was around 11,592 by November 2025.
-This figure reflects a growth of 1,036 people since the 2021 Census, which reported a population of 10,556.
-The increase is inferred from the estimated resident population of 11,585 in June 2024 and an additional 65 validated new addresses since the Census date.
-This results in a population density ratio of 1,625 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Craigie-Beldon's growth rate of 9.8% since the 2021 census exceeded the SA3 area's rate of 8.9%, as well as the national average, indicating it was a growth leader in the region.
-Natural growth contributed approximately 61.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Craigie - Beldon's population is around 11,945 as of Feb 2026.
+This reflects an increase of 1,389 people (13.2%) since the 2021 Census, which reported a population of 10,556 people.
+The change is inferred from the estimated resident population of 11,585 from the ABS as of June 2024 and an additional 65 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,675 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Craigie - Beldon's 13.2% growth since the 2021 census exceeded the national average (9.9%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 61.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, a population increase just below the median of national areas is expected.
-By 2041, Craigie-Beldon's population is projected to grow by 1,055 persons, reflecting an overall increase of 9.0% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to increase by 1,055 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 5.8% in total over the 17 years.

 Frequently Asked Questions - Population